Dutch Oven Accessories for Cast Iron Cooking

 3. Stands are also available that can be inserted inside the Dutch oven to keep food from sticking and scorching to the bottom of the oven.

-Make sure you find one that is made of heavy-duty steel that can be used in the campfire.
+Ensure you find one made of heavy-duty steel that can be used in the campfire.

 Read more about trivets in my article “what is a Dutch oven trivet”